Online Energy Minimization Under A Peak Age of Information Constraint: Arbitrary Packet Sizes

 In Section \ref{sec:SystemModel}, we assumed that each packet generated at the node is of size $W$ bits, where $W$ is a constant.
 However, this need not be true in practice.
-So, if the system model considered in Section \ref{sec:SystemModel} is relaxed to allow packets of arbitrary sizes, then we have the following results. \begin{theorem} Among all the packets generated in the interval $[0,T]$, let the size of the smallest packet be $w$ bits, and the size of the largest packet be $W$ bits. \begin{enumerate} \item The competitive ratio of the greedy policy $\pi^g$ (Algorithm \ref{algo:greedy}) is $\textsc{cr}_{\pi^g}\le 2P(3\zeta w/D)/P(w/D)+1$, where $\zeta=W/w$. \item When $W/w\to\infty$, the competitive ratio of any causal policy will be unbounded. \end{enumerate} \end{theorem} \begin{IEEEproof} See Appendix \ref{appendix:proof-thm:arbitrary-packet-size}. \end{IEEEproof}
+So, if the system model considered in Section \ref{sec:SystemModel} (without power/speed constraint) is relaxed to allow arriving packets to be of arbitrary sizes, then we have the following results. \begin{theorem} Among all the packets generated in the interval $[0,T]$, let the size of the smallest packet be $w$ bits, and the size of the largest packet be $W$ bits.
+Define $\zeta=W/w$. \begin{enumerate} \item The competitive ratio of the greedy policy $\pi^g$ (Algorithm \ref{algo:greedy}) that uses $W$ for defining the speed is $\textsc{cr}_{\pi^g}\le 2P(3\zeta w/D)/P(w/D)+1$. \item When $\zeta\to\infty$, the competitive ratio of any causal policy is unbounded. \end{enumerate} \end{theorem} \begin{IEEEproof} See Appendix \ref{appendix:proof-thm:arbitrary-packet-size}. \end{IEEEproof}

-The second result of Theorem \ref{thm:arbitrary-packet-size} implies that if the packet sizes can vary arbitrarily, then the competitive ratio of any causal policy is unbounded.
-This is primarily because unlike causal policies, an optimal offline policy $\pi^\star$ knows the generation time of all the packets in advance, and hence, can avoid transmitting large size packets, while satisfying the peak AoI constraint \eqref{eq:constraint}.